-Module MOBI-ADM-M Advanced Data Management 6 ECTS / 180 h

-Advanced Data Management 45 h Präsenzzeit

-135 h Selbststudium
+Module MOBI-ADM-M Advanced Data Management Advanced Data Management 6 ECTS / 180 h 45 h Präsenzzeit 135 h Selbststudium (since SS21) Person responsible for module: Prof. Dr. Daniela Nicklas

 With the rapid growth of the internet and more and more observable processes, many data sets became so large that they cannot be processed with traditional database methods any more.
 This modul covers advanced data management and integration techniques (also known under the term "big data") that are useful when dealing with very large data sets.